Decorative Cosmetics Development

 Course syllabus

-- Formulation, manufacturing, quality control and stability evaluation of the main product categories relevant to color cosmetics:
+- Formulation and manufacturing aspects of the main product categories relevant to color cosmetics:

 Prerequisites for admission

-In order to undertake the laboratory experiences profitably and safely, a basic ability and knowledge of the risks associated with handling chemicals is required, which could also be achieved by attending the laboratory experiences related to the courses scheduled in the first semester.
+In order to undertake the laboratory experiences profitably and safely, a basic ability and knowledge of the risks associated with handling chemicals is required.
+Therefore, attendance of the laboratory experiences related to the scheduled courses in the first semester represents a prerequisite for admission to experimental activity.

 Teaching methods